 Define an instance template that uses one of the public OS images.
 Use a startup script to configure the system and to install the app from a Cloud Storage bucket, a NuGet repository, a Docker registry, or another source.
 The following diagram illustrates this approach.

 Create a custom VM image as part of the CI/CD process, a process that's often referred to as image baking.
-In this approach, you use one of the public OS images to spawn a new VM instance, install the latest app on it, create a VM image from the instance, and make the image available in the GCP project.
+In this approach, you use one of the public OS images to spawn a new VM instance, install the latest app on it, create a VM image from the instance, and make the image available in the Google Cloud project.
 The entire process can be fully automated using a tool like Packer.
 The resulting image can then be referenced in an instance template.
 The following diagram illustrates this approach.

 A drawback of creating a custom image (the second option) is that image baking is a relatively slow process, often taking several minutes.
 The approach therefore not only adds complexity to the CI/CD process, but also slows the CI/CD process down.
 On the upside, launching new VMs using a custom image is a simple and fast process, which is beneficial when you use autoscaling.